Kong/docs.konghq.com/app/gateway/2.6.x/configure/auth/oidc-cognito.md

 ## Dev Portal Integration

-Since AWS Cognito only supports the HTTPS protocol, when you start Kong Enterprise, ensure that HTTPS protocol for Dev Portal is enabled.
+Since AWS Cognito only supports the HTTPS protocol, when you start {{site.base_gateway}}, ensure that HTTPS protocol for Dev Portal is enabled.
 For example:

 ```
 docker run -d --name kong-ee --link kong-ee-database:kong-ee-database \